Who is the legal guardian of a baby born to minor parents?

 Answer:

-State law varies in regard to minor parents' rights; however, all states require the minor parent's consent for a child to be placed for adoption.
-In some states, minor parents are able to place their child for adoption without additional consent.
-In other states, the pregnant minor's parents or guardian would also need to consent to an adoption.
+State laws differ regarding the rights of minor parents.
+Generally, all states require the minor parent’s consent for adoption.
+In some states, a minor parent can place their child for adoption without needing additional consent, while in others, the minor parent’s parents or guardians may also need to consent.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.